Hongdi-LAI/Tinder-clone/README.md

-# tinder-clone
+# Tinder-clone

- tinder-duplicate built with React and Firebase
+ Single-Page App Tinder-duplicate built with React and Firebase

  functionality: